 For families: Celebrate Earth Day with a FREE celebration at the event.
-April 21, 10am-12pm.
+Typically held the third Saturday in April, 2020.

-For kids: Mine enjoyed checking out “Let’s Go Outside” backpacks for a nature hike, spying on birds at the outdoor observatory, going on an indoor nature scavenger hunt, and completing activity booklets to become Jr. Refuge Managers.
-Free.
+For kids: Mine enjoyed checking out “Let’s Go Outside” backpacks for a nature hike (keep in mind these trails descend towards the river and can be a moderate climb back up), spying on birds at the outdoor observatory, going on an indoor nature scavenger hunt, and completing activity booklets to become Jr. Refuge Managers.
+Free for all.

 Richardson Nature Center | Bloomington

-For kids: Preschool Drop-off: Kits & Cubs – Spring Mornings & Afternoons.
+For kids: Preschool Drop-off: Kits & Cubs – Spring Programs.
 Explore seasonal changes and make a craft.
-Stay to explore the colorful and highly interactive nature center!
-Ongoing spring Tuesdays, 9:30-11:30am or 1-3pm. $10/child.
+Stay to explore the colorful and highly interactive nature center or build outside with natural materials in the Nature Exploration Area.
+Ongoing spring Tuesdays, 9:30-11:30am, $12/child.

 Wood Lake Nature Center | Richfield

-For kids: Nature Adventurers, ages 3-5 w/ a caregiver, nvestigate a different natural topic each visit through stories, crafts, hands-on activities and outdoor time.
+For kids: Nature Adventurers, ages 3-5 w/ a caregiver, investigate a different natural topic each visit through stories, crafts, hands-on activities and outdoor time.
 Snack included.
 Pre-registration required.
 Indoor exhibits at Wood Lake are interactive and highly kid-friendly.
-Select Mon & Wed in April & May, 10-11:30am. ages 3-5 only w/ caregiver. $8/child, adults free.
+Select Tues & Wed, March-May, 10-11:30am.
+Ages 3-5 only w/ caregiver. $10/child, adults free.

-For families: Wood Lake hosts many inexpensive Sunday Specials for families.
-Observe Earth Day at their free Earth Day Celebration, from 1-4pm.
+For families: Wood Lake hosts many inexpensive ($3/pp) Sunday Specials for families.

 Eastman Nature Center | Dayton

 For kids: Preschool Drop-off: Kits & Cubs lets you drop off the kids ages 4-5 to explore nature through stories, art, songs, games, and hikes.
 Snack included.
-Ongoing Mondays through early May, morning and afternoon sessions. $10.50/child.
+Ongoing Mondays through early May 2020, morning and afternoon sessions.
+These fill fast. $12.50/child.

 For families: Eastman is always busy hosting events for families.
 Its location, tucked within the sprawling Elm Creek Park Reserve, and makes a nice stop on a day exploring the nature trails, ginormous Elm Creek Play Area and, when the temps heat up, the swimming beach.